microsoft/migrate-spring-apps-to-azure-training/04-enable-continuous-deployment/README.md

 # Enable Continuous Deployment

 A key virtue of Microservices is the ability to continuously and independently test and deploy the changes to each one.
-In this section, we will set up pipelines to build and deploy the Microservices we migrated in Section 2.
+In this section, we will set up pipelines to build and deploy one of the Microservices we migrated in Section 2.

 ## Create an Azure DevOps Project